Python Language String

 PEP 498

-An f-string is a literal string, prefixed with "f", which contains expressions inside branches.
+An f-string, short for formatted string literal is a literal string, prefixed with "f", which contains expressions inside curly braces.
 The expressions are replaced with their values.
 Introduced by PEP 498.
 Any kind of string (single-quote enclosed, double-quote enclosed and triple-quote enclosed) can be an f-string.

 name = "long"